ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 $ opam install ppx_show
 ```

 Dune needs to be told how to use it, which is done in the `lib/dune` file.
-Note that this is different from the `bin/dune` that you edited earlier!
+Note that this is different from the `bin/dune` file that you edited earlier!
 Open up the `lib/dune` file, and edit it to look like this:
 ```lisp
 (library
  (name hello)